Ultraviolet Germicidal Ballasts

 These ballasts are designed to run high output UV germicidal light bulbs.
 They provide more UV output wattage for the same length of lamp compared to standard output.
 High output UV bulbs are often more expensive than standard output, and fewer manufacturers make HO lamps.
 Some germicidal bulbs are high output, and many tanning bed ultraviolet lights are, as well.

 Amalgam UVC lamps offer outputs of three or more times that of conventional ultraviolet bulbs, yet often have a similar (or longer) lamp life.
 They operate at 1,200 to over 2,000 mA and require special amalgam ballasts.
 Amalgam bulbs are most often used in water purification equipment, but have been used in air/surface disinfection applications and offer higher UV output per bulb than standard or high output equipment.

 In many cases, a fluorescent ballast can run a range of UVC light bulbs.
 In most cases, the germicidal bulbs the fluorescent ballast is compatible with will not be on the spec sheet.
 Some manufacturers keep cross reference lists to match up fluorescent ballasts with UV bulbs, but it is almost always better to go with a specialty UVC ballast if that option is available.

 In many cases, the ultraviolet ballast will have features the fluorescent ballast does not, including lamp operation indicators.
 This is important for UVC bulbs where it may be difficult to tell if the lamp is operating inside of a unit, but where the ballast is more accessible.

 If you have questions finding the ballast you need, we can help.
-Call us at 800.784.1998 to speak with a lighting specialist about UV bulb-ballast combinations.
+Contact us to speak with a lighting specialist about UV bulb-ballast combinations.